 The Online Web Application Security Project (OWASP) identifies the top 10 most critical web application security risks and provides guidance for their mitigation.
-Based on the frequency, severity, and magnitude of impact, these security lists are ranked, thereby helping organizations to use the guidelines and recommendations as part of their overall security strategy.
-Out of all those security risks, Sensitive Data Exposure is one such potential vulnerability that occurs when teams fail to sufficiently protect databases, exposing personal and critical information.
+These security lists are ranked based on the frequency, severity, and magnitude of impact, helping organizations use the guidelines and recommendations as part of their overall security strategy.
+Out of all those security risks, Sensitive Data Exposure is a potential vulnerability when teams fail to sufficiently protect databases, exposing personal and critical information.

 This article delves into sensitive data exposure risks, how attackers use Random Fuzzing/Fuzzer programs to exploit such risks, and various best practices and tools to mitigate such risks in modern application delivery.